usmanwardag/dollar_bot/README.md

 ### Windows

-With Windows, you'll need to use <a href="https://www.cygwin.com/">Cygwin.</a>
+With Windows, you'll need to use a platform to execute UNIX-like commands in order to execute the setup.sh bash script.

-Cygwin is:
-    a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows. a DLL (cygwin1.dll) which provides substantial POSIX API functionality.
-(source: cygwin.com)
+We've used <a href="https://www.cygwin.com/">Cygwin,</a> but there are more options like WSL that you can explore.

-Additionally, find more hints on installation <a href="https://stackoverflow.com/questions/6413377/is-there-a-way-to-run-bash-scripts-on-windows">here.</a>
+Additionally, find more hints on Cygwin installation <a href="https://stackoverflow.com/questions/6413377/is-there-a-way-to-run-bash-scripts-on-windows">here.</a>

 ## How to run?

 1. In Telegram, search for "BotFather".
 Click on "Start", and enter the following command: